Last Updated on

 This dry skin balm has a firmer texture because of the high ratio of beeswax.
 If you’re looking for something a bit softer, try our Calendula Lavender Skin Salve.
 I find it’s easier for the kids to work with, but not as portable as this balm.

 If you’re suffering from dry, itchy skin, we hope you’ll give this winter dry skin relief salve a try and let us know what you think!
+Of course, if you don’t have time to DIY, you can purchase a natural dry skin balm.

 How to Make a Dry Skin Balm to Soothe Winter Skin